LonamiWebs/Telethon/readthedocs/extra/reference.rst

 TelegramClient
 ==============

-This is a summary of the methods you will find at :ref:`telethon-client`.
+This is a summary of the methods and properties you will find at :ref:`telethon-client`.

 Auth
 ----